bojananeskovic/DIS_2023/README.md

-# DISTRIBUTED INFORMATION SYSTEMS
+## DISTRIBUTED INFORMATION SYSTEMS

-# Online Shopping Application - Microservices
+## Online Shopping Application - description of business logic

 This application implements a microservice system for online shopping.
-The microservice system consists of the following services:
+The microservice system (implemented using `Spring Boot` and `Spring Cloud`) consists of the following services:

 - Product Service - This microservice has the role of a catalog and it is possible to create new products and view all products from the catalog.
 - Order Service - This microservice is for ordering products.